US reaffirms support for Taiwan after China sends warplanes

-The U.S. has reaffirmed support for Taiwan following China’s dispatch of warplanes near the island in an apparent attempt to intimidate its democratic government and test American resolve.
+The United States has reaffirmed support for Taiwan following China’s dispatch of warplanes near the island in an apparent attempt to intimidate its democratic government and test American resolve.

-The State Department on Saturday said it “notes with concern the pattern of ongoing [China’s] attempts to intimidate its neighbors, including Taiwan.”
+The U.S. State Department on Saturday said it “notes with concern the pattern of ongoing [China’s] attempts to intimidate its neighbors, including Taiwan.”

 “We urge Beijing to cease its military, diplomatic, and economic pressure against Taiwan and instead engage in meaningful dialogue with Taiwan’s democratically elected representatives,” spokesperson Ned Price said in the statement.